punnathornt/Finding-Donors-for-CharityML/README.md

 CharityML believes that the individuals who make more than $50,000 are their targets.

 ## Install (Optional)
+- Download the data set this file: _census.csv_
 - Download _visuals.py_ for supplementary visualization